-During this phase, 26 companies could elect to do either a Business or a Service Project.
-Service Companies were funded subsidies from Business Companies; high profit levels were not primary objectives.
-There was no income tax; businesses donated profits to charities in addition to the "subsidy fund."
-Average Business Company revenue during this period was about $700.00, with average profit of about $300.
+During this phase, companies could elect to do either a Business or a Service Project.
+Service Companies were funded by subsidies from Business Companies; high profit levels were not primary objectives.
+There was no income tax; businesses donated profits to charities in addition to the “subsidy fund.”
+Average Business Company revenue during this period was about $700.00, with average profit of about $300.00.

 During this period, each MGMT 101 company was required to be profit-oriented, with particular emphasis on Business projects.
 All income had to go either to fund a community Service Project or a charitable donation.
 Most companies did both, and began to compete for profitability.
-All companies were assessed a 10% income tax, which funded rapid progress in acquiring computer software and other support (e.g. a training semester for TAs).
+All companies were assessed a 10% income tax, which funded rapid progress in acquiring computer software and other support.
 During this period, the average net income rose to above $600.00, on average revenues of about $1400.

-All companies continue to give balanced attention to Service and Business projects.
-With rapidly developing support from information technologies, companies compete increasingly through the quality and complexity of reports -- Operating Plans, Websites, Company Summaries, Archives, and, in particular, Final Oral Presentations.
-Companies overcome disappointments in Business or Service performance through committed integration in Final Reports.
-(They also struggle with boundaries between "entertainment/production value" on the one hand, and "information value" on the other.)
-At the same time, assignment guidelines focus with increasingly clarity and effectiveness on storytelling methods as bridges between practice and theory, supporting experiential learning.
+Companies continued to give balanced attention to Service and Business projects.
+With rapidly developing support from information technologies, companies competed increasingly through the quality and complexity of reports — Operating Plans, Websites, Company Summaries, Archives, and, in particular, Final Oral Presentations.
+Companies overcame disappointments in Business or Service performance through committed integration in Final Reports.
+(They also struggled with boundaries between "entertainment value" on the one hand, and "information value" on the other.)
+At the same time, assignment guidelines focused with increasing clarity and effectiveness on storytelling methods as bridges between practice and theory, supporting experiential learning.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.